daylinmorgan/brain/slipbox/ne6r-commands-i-needed.md

   - dev
 ---

-This is a list of commands I need once and got either from sluething or LLM's that If I need more than once or twice I should probably make a [zsh function](v6l4-zshell.md) for.
+This is a list of commands I need once and got either from sluething or LLM's that if I need more than once or twice I should probably make them a [zsh function](v6l4-zshell.md).

 ## Compression with progress